Tudat/tudat/_sources/tutorials/jsonInterface/tutorials/perturbedSatellite/index.rst.txt

 Here, we have specified the :literal:`ggm02c` model, which will be used to load the SH coefficients :math:`C` and :math:`S`.
 Note that you can find a list of the available spherical harmonics models at :ref:`jsonInterface_keys`, under Body, Gravity Field, Spherical Harmonic Gravity Field from built-in model.

+.. note:: The order in which the keys :jsonkey:`useDefaultSettings` and :jsonkey:`gravityField` are defined inside the :jsonkey:`bodies.Earth` objects is irrelevant: the default settings will always be loaded first, and then the settings specified in the input file (if any) will override the default ones.

 Now, we also need to tell the simulation to model the gravitational acceleration.
 This is done by replacing the :literal:`"pointMassGravity"` value of the :jsonkey:`type` key under the accelerations of Asterix.
 In this case, we want to add :literal:`"sphericalHarmonicGravity"`.
 For this type of acceleration, we also need to specify the maximum degree and order to use.
 This is done by adding two extra keys, namely :jsonkey:`degree` and :jsonkey:`order`, after :jsonkey:`type`.
 Thus, for now, the JSON code specifying the accelerations acting on the body Asterix will look like this:

    .. code-block:: json